TheKrystalShip/DependencyInjection/README.md

 # TheKrystalShip.DependencyInjection

-This is a dependency injection ioc container library.
+This is a dependency injection IoC container library.

-It exposes one static `Container` class which is the main way to register and retrieve types into the IoC container.
+It exposes one static `Container` class which is the main way to register and retrieve types into and from the IoC container.

-There's also two interfaces in case you wish to implement your own `IServiceResolver` and `IDependencyInjector`.

 Register all types at the program's entrypoint:

+> All services register as singletons

 ```cs
 public class Program